 1. Stopping the story of it IS good

+There are certain events in our life that are deemed by society as good.
+Even though for you it might seem and/or feel a little sketchy.
 I have found that the sketchy feeling is coming from my intuition telling me that something is off.
 Does this mean that disaster is about to strike?
 No, of course not but something needs to be changed that’s for sure.
 By saying ‘’Good or Bad, hard to say’’, the voice of my intuition has gotten clearer because it’s not being suppressed by the ‘’fact’’ that something is inherently good.
 I have become a little more autonomous in writing my story.

-2. Letting it go is way easier
+2. Letting it go way easier

 3. Curbing the little annoyances